cpietsch/vikus-viewer/README.md

 #### [config.json](https://github.com/cpietsch/vikus-viewer-data/blob/master/vangogh/config.json)

 This is the configuration file that defines the project name, data URLs, columns, styles, and what is shown in the detail sidebar of your collection.
+The URLs don't have to be absolute, but it can be handy if your assets are not hosted on the same server.

 #### [data.csv](https://github.com/cpietsch/vikus-viewer-data/blob/master/vangogh/data.csv)